- Annex Detail -

 INNOVATION SPACE

-My journey began in a small lab I called the Ice House Innovation Space, serving as Inventor-In-Residence creating the early models and prototypes in my Case Studies.
-The university would later rename the facility JMU X‑Labs, then move it to a purpose-built complex on their main campus, where I launched the Concept Visualization Studio.
-In a new role, I hosted frequent seminars on game design and virtual reality, while mentoring faculty and students in 3D concept visualization and rapid prototyping.
-At the height of X‑Labs' popularity, I was relocated to a quiet NMR Facility at the east campus Physics & Chemistry Building, where I invented the ChemSim‑VR Prototype.
-Conditions there were ideal for educational software development, with faculty providing subject-matter expertise and students supplying end user feedback.
-This poster encouraged everyone at James Madison University to visit the original Innovation Space at the off-campus Ice House Building in downtown Harrisonburg.
+My journey began in a compact lab I called the Ice House Innovation Space, serving as Inventor-In-Residence creating the early models and prototypes in my Case Studies.
+The university named it JMU X‑Labs before moving the facility to a purpose-built complex on their main campus where I launched the Concept Visualization Studio.
+In an expanded role, I mentored students and led faculty seminars in product concept visualization, interaction design, interface gamification, and software prototyping.
+At the height of X‑Labs popularity, I moved my workstation to an NMR Facility at the east campus Physics & Chemistry Building where I designed and developed ChemSim‑VR.
+As expected, conditions there were ideal for prototyping educational software, with faculty providing subject-matter expertise and students supplying end user feedback.
+The poster below encouraged everyone at James Madison University to visit the original Innovation Space at the Ice House Building in downtown Harrisonburg.